Georgette-Lumbe/afya_centre/README.md

     * [HTLM5](https://fr.wikipedia.org/wiki/HTML5)
     * [CSS3](https://en.wikipedia.org/wiki/CSS)

-2. Libraries, Framework & Programs Used
+2. Libraries, Framework and Programs Used

     * [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQjwna2FBhDPARIsACAEc_XbjAS__pJWBfq4NdpfXxxOVWlh4qsEro7gWthlg3GopXgZgB5PkeQaAiu-EALw_wcB) was used to create the wireframe during the design and reflective phase of the project.
     * [Google fonts](https://fonts.google.com/) was used to import the fonts “…”, “…” and “…” into the style.css file.
 These fonts were used all over the project.